apiflask/apiflask/docs/usage.md

 In the end, let's unpack the whole `apiflask` package to check out what it shipped with:

 - `APIFlask`: A class used to create an application instance (A wrapper for Flask's `Flask` class).
-- `APIBlueprint`: A class used to create a blueprint instance (A wrapper for Flask's `Blueprint` class)..
+- `APIBlueprint`: A class used to create a blueprint instance (A wrapper for Flask's `Blueprint` class).
 - `@app.input()`: A decorator used to validate the input/request data from request body, query string, etc.
 - `@app.output()`: A decorator used to format the response.
 - `@app.auth_required()`: A decorator used to protect a view from unauthenticated users.